Workshop setup

 Checklist before Week 1

-• ✓ Your Codex or Claude extension is installed in VS Code and signed in.
+- ✓ The ChatGPT Codex extension is installed in VS Code and signed in.

-• ✓ Git is installed, your username and email are configured, and your default branch is set to main.
+- ✓ Git is installed, your username and email are configured, and your default branch is set to

-• ✓ You can sign in to ChatGPT Plus or Claude Pro in your browser.
+- ✓ You can sign in to ChatGPT Plus in your browser.

 All setup should be completed before the workshop starts.
 If you get stuck, use the contact page so Bill or a Cambermast team member can set up a meeting with you ahead of time and help you get unblocked before Week 1.